carloshenriquefbf/country-comparator/README.md

 # Issues:

 The CIA Factbook is a massive source of data.
 In order to parse through it and use it as a .csv file I had to use data that's very outdated (it's from 2006!).
-However, I'm already planning on updating the database with a few more topics to compare the data of the countries and as I add them, I'll start updating the previous data on the database.
+However, I'm already planning on updating the database with a few more topics to compare the data from countries and, as I add them, I'll start updating the previous data on the database.

 # About the project: